isomerpages/ura-mbsc2020/_events/2-celebrate-in-the-city.md

       <br>
       <br>Marina Bay comes aglow with over 150 specially-designed physical and digital Christmas trees in celebration of community heroes at ChariTrees 2019.
       <br>
-      <br>Be dazzeld by Luminous, Art and Traditional ChristmasTrees as well as Augmented Reality Christmas Trees of different themes.
+      <br>Be dazzeld by Luminous, Art and Traditional Christmas Trees as well as Augmented Reality Christmas Trees of different themes.
 Learn the stories of our community heroes and help grant a wish at the Wishing Trees.
       <br>
       <br>ChariTrees 2019 is organised by The RICE Company Ltd and is a fundraiser for The Business Times Budding Artists Fund.
       <font color="orangered"><b><br><a href="https://www.therice.sg">Find out more</a></b></font>